JamesHawkinss/discord-opsgenie-bot/README.md

 ## Features

- - React to acknowledge, close, and update priority of alerts
+ - React to message to acknowledge, close, and update priority of alerts
  - Embeds for displaying alerts
- - Embeds update when alert updated in Opsgenie
+ - Priority updates when alert updated in Opsgenie

 ## Setup